NikKovIos/SDWebImage-CircularProgressView/README.md

-# SDWebImage-CircularProgressView
+# SDWebImage-CircularProgressView by Nik Kov
-Circular progress view category for SDWebImage.

-1) Custom progress bar is on priority under type.
+###by Nik Kov

+Good day everybody!)
+This is a category to SDWebImage that offer you to implement ProgressView in three ways:
+- Circular
+- Linear
+- Custom

+## • SCREENSHOTS

+## • Installation

+## • Code examples

+###You should know
+- Custom progress bar is a priority for other types.
+Otherwords if you choose `LinearPV` and then add `orCustomProgressView:(UIProgressView*)yourCustomProgressView` than it would be your custom ProgressView.